 Hazard and Operability Study (HAZOP)

-Hazard and HAZOP studies are a well-proven structured team-based method for hazard identification at process design completion or for planned modifications.
-The technique is a detailed examination of the process and engineering intention of new or existing facilities to assess the hazard potential of operation outside the design intention, or malfunction of individual items of equipment and their consequential effects on the facility as a whole.
+HAZOP study is well-proven structured team-based method for hazard identification at process design completion or for planned modifications.
+The technique makes detailed examination of the process and engineering intention of new or existing facilities to assess the hazard potential of operation outside the design intention, or malfunction of individual items of equipment and their consequential effects on the facility as a whole.

 Comprehensive hazard identification is the cornerstone of effective risk management since, if a hazard has not been identified, measures cannot be put in place to mitigate the risk

 A successful HAZOP is dependent on the competence of the people in the room to ensure all causes of undesirable plant conditions can be identified.
 For an oil and gas project, a core team would typically include personnel from Process, Instruments, Machines, Project Engineering, and Operations, and it might require the involvement of process technologists, environmental specialists and corporate Health & Safety and Environment (HSE) staff for some parts of the work.

 HAZOP is a team activity, for identifying possible process hazard and operation problems.

 Our approach for HAZOP